transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 ## Super User
 Also referred to as an administrative user - essentially the overall adminstrator who has responsibility to maintain proper access controls for the database in question.
 This is most commonly the data owner in most organisations, but may also be a role that is played by a policy expert who understands how the database should be used.
 A Super User will be able to access the following modules in Sense:

-- Chat Interface: perform data queries in natural language
+- **Chat Interface**: perform data queries in natural language
-- Data & Metadata Management Module: connect databases, define metadata, construct visualisations and upload data files
+- **Data & Metadata Management Module**: connect databases, define metadata, construct visualisations and upload data files
-- User Access Panel: configure user access rights and manage list of users
+- **User Access Panel**: configure user access rights and manage list of users

-**Normal User**
+## Normal User

 Most users of Sense will be limited to being a Normal User, who will only have access to the Chat Interface for making queries to databases that have been granted access by their respective Superuser(s).

-## Normal User

 # Getting Started: Sense Chat Interface
 It's easiest to start with the Sense chat interface, and getting data into Sense for you to interact with.
 This section describes how most users will interact with Sense to perform quick policy analytics using the Sense chat interface.